 They’ll have a pallet jack – great for moving pallets around on hard, smooth surfaces, but not so great with gravel, grass, steps or ledges.

-Give us a call while the driver is still there if there’s any issues with the delivery – damage or otherwise.
+Call us immediately (while the driver is still there) if there’s any issues whatsoever with the delivery – damage or otherwise!